Kameron Loe

 Kameron David Loe (born September 10, 1981) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Texas Rangers, Milwaukee Brewers, Seattle Mariners, Chicago Cubs, and Atlanta Braves.
 At 6 ft 8 in, Loe was one of the tallest players in the long history of the game.

 Baseball career

 Amateur

 Kameron Loe played high school baseball at Granada Hills High School with Ryan Braun.

-Loe played college baseball at California State University, Northridge from 1999 to 2002, and was drafted by the Texas Rangers in the 20th round of the 2002 Major League Baseball Draft.
+Loe played college baseball at California State University, Northridge from 1999 to 2002, and was drafted by the Philadelphia Phillies in 1999 but did not sign.
+He was then drafted by the Texas Rangers in the 20th round of the 2002 Major League Baseball Draft.

 Texas Rangers

 He made his MLB debut with the Rangers on September 26, 2004, against the Seattle Mariners, working 2.2 scoreless innings of relief.
 In his next appearance on September 29, he made his first start against the Anaheim Angels.
 He allowed five runs in 4 innings though did not receive a decision.

 He recorded his first win in a two inning extra-inning relief appearance against the Angels on June 29, 2005.
 In the 2005 season, Loe made 48 appearances, 8 of them starts, compiling a record of 9–6, with a 3.42 ERA.
 Loe missed much of the 2006 due to a bone bruise in his right elbow.

 In late March 2008 he was considered one of three pitchers vying for one long relief spot with the team, along with Josh Rupe and Scott Feldman.

 From 2004-2008 with the Rangers, he pitched in 107 games (47 starts) with a 4.77 ERA.